cssnr/portainer-stack-deploy-action/README.md

 # Contributing

 Currently, the best way to contribute to this project is to star this project on GitHub.

+If you would like to submit a PR, please review the [CONTRIBUTING.md](CONTRIBUTING.md).

 Additionally, you can support other GitHub Actions I have published: